 Electric Converter | I have a global converter but for some reason it didn’t work in South Africa and I ended up buying a South African specific converter.
 I definitely recommend you buy this before your trip as I paid $24 for the little plug!
 Also pick up a travel sized power strip so you can charge multiple devices in one go.

 Medications | South Africa required a ton of shots and I went to see a travel doctor specifically for a complete list.
 One thing I hadn’t expected was malaria pills – there are a couple different versions on the market.

-The Best Camera & Photography Equipment for Safari
+The Best Camera for an African Safari

 I highly recommend a DSLR and a zoom lens.
 Safaris in Africa aren’t cookie cutter so the lenses you’ll want to bring will vary depending on the place.

 The 70-200mm was my go-to lens and worked well for about 70% of the shots.
 Sometimes the animals would appear right next to the safari vehicle in which case the 24-70mm would have worked better but I knew that in the time to swap, it would likely have moved on.
 An iPhone can be handy for these instances!

 Along with the camera, I brought my spare battery, battery charger and extra SD and CF cards.
 I now shoot with just SD cards since I realized you can insert them in your laptop to easily offload, but I keep all my cards in this wallet to keep them organized and easily reachable.
 When I kept my SD cards loose, I would lose them all the time – even if they were in a zippered pocket.
 The memory card case fits both SD and CF cards and was under $7 so it’s a no brainer purchase.

 Other things you might want to bring include a monopod and extension tubes.
 A monopod is a tripod with just one leg and if you keep it between your legs you won’t disrupt other passengers while still stabilizing your shots.
 I didn’t bother bringing one since I was near the weight limit but this monopod is an affordable, solid choice.

 If you have a crop body camera, this will further magnify.
 It can be slightly trickier to focus so just check the back of your camera to make sure your shots are coming out well.
 What I did was re-evaluate all my photos after each game drive so I could adjust my gear and camera equipment accordingly.
 In total, I spent 5 days on safari with 3 days of 2 drives so a total of 6 game drives.

 Well, chances are your vehicle will be an open land rover so stabilizers like a bean bag or tripod clamp won’t have any ledge to sit on.
 Skip these.
 Unless you plan to shoot birds, a zoom over 400mm is not really necessary.
 If you do want to shoot birds, you’ll need something like a 600mm lens which is not only extraordinary expensive but quite heavy.

 If this all sounds excessive to you.. consider that you’re already spending a small fortune to go on safari, so why not do your best to capture the glory?
 Going on safari and visiting Africa remains my all time favorite travel experience to date.